-This AA is assessing the potential implications for European Sites of the proposed 24th Round licensing of blocks 106/30, 107/21 and 107/22 rather than considering the implications of specific individual projects.
-The award of licences for those 3 blocks may or may not give rise to subsequent development activity, the implications of which have been considered in this AA in so far as possible.
+This AA is assessing the potential implications for European Sites of the proposed 24th Round licensing of block 17/3 rather than considering the implications of specific individual projects.
+The award of a licence for block 17/3 may or may not give rise to subsequent development activity, the implications of which have been considered in this AA in so far as possible.
 Where relevant such future activities, will themselves be subject to the screening procedure and tests under the Habitats Directive which have been used to guide this AA.

 If the Secretary of State cannot be certain on the basis of the precautionary principle that the integrity of a European Site will not be affected by the plan the Secretary of State must consider whether appropriate mitigation measures will cancel or minimise the adverse effects.
 This could be by means of conditions in the appropriate consents that are being applied for at the time.
 Where necessary, the subsequent stages of the Habitats Directive will be applied as necessary and its obligations will be discharged, which may mean withholding consent.
-It is emphasised that any Licence issued from the 24th Licence Round does not give blanket permission to any or all of the projects that may flow from it and it does not diminish the required assessment of environmental impacts for separate projects.
+It is emphasised that any Licence issued from the 24th Licence Round does not give blanket permission to any or all of the projects that may flow from it, and it does not diminish the required assessment of environmental impacts for separate projects.